California College Promise Grant (CCPG)

 (formally known as the Board of Governors (BOG) Fee Waiver prior to 2016)

 The California College Promise Grant is available to "waive" the costs of California enrollment fees.
 Supported by the California Community Colleges, the California College Promise Grant is available to all qualifying students, regardless of how many units they are enrolled in.
-Student representative (coming fall 2020), health, and transit fees will not be paid by the CCPG.
+Student representative, health, and transit fees will not be paid by the CCPG.

 Students must meet the following criteria: